vincentcreusot/leastconn-lb/README.md

 - it limits the rate of connections each client can do
 - it provides mTLS communication
 - it has an authorization scheme to authenticate clients
+- it checks if upstreams servers are healthy
+- it do not reuse connections

 ## Design
 The design is available [here](design/design.md)